Home

 Bubastis, city of Bast worshippers

-Bast was regarded as the protector of Lower Egypt and pharaohs and, as such, she was portrayed as a ferocious lioness.
+Bast was regarded as the protector of Lower Egypt and pharaohs and as such she was portrayed as a ferocious lioness.
 She was also the cat goddess of the city of Bubastis (also known as Per-Bast and Tell-Bast), where she had a temple devoted to her and her sacred cats.

 Art, literature and pop culture